bobbylite/dotnet-woodys-wild-guess/README.md

 First, you need to run the Backend for Frontend (BFF) which is the Web API project.
 This project handles the backend operations and serves as the bridge between the Blazor application and the database.

-To run the OnlyBalds application locally, follow these steps:
+To run the Woody's Wild Guess application locally, follow these steps:
 1. Create a launch profile in the properties directory.
 3. Use VS Code's debug section to run the profile created in the previous steps.